Chief ministership of Pervez Khattak: 2013–2014

-The administration began on 13 May 2013, when Pervez Khattak was elected as the Chief Minister of Khyber Pakhtunkhwa by receiving 84 votes out of 124 from the Khyber Pakhtunkhwa Assembly.
-Khattak was the Secretary General of Pakistan Tehreek-e-Insaf (PTI), he was nominated by the party chief Imran Khan for the post in the parliamentary board meeting and the parliamentary board after the discussion agreed to nominate him for chief ministership Pakhtunkhwa.
+The administration began on 13 May 2013, when Pervez Khattak was elected as the chief minister of Khyber Pakhtunkhwa by receiving 84 votes out of 124 from the Khyber Pakhtunkhwa Assembly.
+He was the secretary general of Pakistan Tehreek-e-Insaf (PTI).
+He was nominated by the party chief Imran Khan for the post in the parliamentary board meeting, and the parliamentary board after the discussion agreed to nominate him for chief ministership of Pakhtunkhwa.

 On June 17, the PTI-led Khyber Pakhtunkhwa government presented a balanced, tax-free budget for the fiscal year 2013–14.
 Finance Minister Siraj ul Haq presented Rs 344 billion budget in the provincial assembly session, which began with Speaker Asad Qaiser in the chair.
 The total resources (revenue and non-revenue) and total expenditure both have been estimated at Rs 344 billion, making it a balanced budget.
 No new tax was imposed.
 The government proposed an increase of 15 per cent in the salaries and pension of government employees.
 The minimum limit of the retired employees' pension has been increased from Rs 3,000 to Rs 5,000, while the minimum wages limit has been increased to Rs 10,000.
 A handsome amount of Rs 118 billion has been allocated for the ADP (annual development programme), showing a 12 per cent increase.
 The ADP covers a total of 983 projects– including 609 ongoing and 374 new development schemes.

 The government's policies are geared towards radical change.
 At the end of its tenure, it aims at successfully imposing a uniform education system, ending corruption in government offices and bringing economic and political stability to the militancy-hit region.
 The administration is closely supervised by Imran Khan who chairs the Khyber Pakhtunkhwa Development Advisory Committee.
 The committee comprises senior PTI members, including Asad Umar, Jehangir Khan Tareen, Ali Asghar Khan, Khalid Mehsud and Rustam Shah Mohmand.

 It also increased 30% of total spending for education to 102 billion rupees while Rs 1.97 billion for promotion of technical education and manpower training.
 The minister said that Rs 22.80 billion have been earmarked for the health sector, Rs 23.78 billion for police, Rs3.12 billion for Irrigation, Rs2.91 billion for agriculture, Rs1.27 billion for the environment, Rs 4.93 billion for communication and works, Rs0.24 billion for pension and Rs2.50 billion for subsidy on wheat, while Rs 11.16 billion have been put aside for debt clearance.
 The budget was a brainchild of Asad Umar, according to The Express Tribune 'Budgets in Khyber-Pakhtunkhwa have historically been a litany of complaints against the federal government, followed by a recitation of numbers that, frequently, the PTI-led Khyber-Pakhtunkhwa government delivered their first governing document and made sure to lay out their strategy for the development of the province and connect it to their spending decisions, as laid out in the numbers.'